‘Saturday Afternoon’ by Fred Yates 1953. To see more of the artist’s work visit https://fredyates.wordpress.com

 The new tenants paid an annual rent of £100 plus 50% of takings over £200 and played the first game at their new home on 7 September 1901, against Clapton

-In February 1902 with their cricket ground unavailable Brighton approached Hove about using the Goldstone Ground.
+In February 1902 with their cricket ground unavailable Brighton approached Hove about using the Goldstone Ground alongside their neighbours.
 The leaseholders agreed and Albion played their first match there on 22 February, beating Southampton Wanderers 7-1 in a friendly.
-By this time the Hove directors had realised that their own gate receipts would not be enough to cover the rent so they approached Brighton offering a ground share.
-Albion readily agreed and started the following season at the Goldstone.
+By this time the Hove directors had realised that their own gate receipts would not be enough to cover the rent so Brighton’s offer of a ground share was timely and both clubs started the 1902-03 season at the ground.

-Once the Goldstone became the club’s full-time home ground they would remain there for 95 years.
+So the Goldstone became the club’s full-time home ground and they would remain there for 95 years.
 In 1904 Hove decided to move back to their former home, Hove Rec, leaving Brighton as sole tenants.
 Albion agreed a seven-year lease at £250 per year.

 The club began making improvements almost immediately, erecting a new wooden stand behind the south goal.
 They also installed open-air bench seats next to the West Stand and added new turnstiles.